 Alert error and warning messages

-The Manage Alerts user page displays any errors or warnings surfaced when running the alert query or delivering the alert notification:
+The Manage Alerts user page displays any errors or warnings that are surfaced when the alert query is run or the alert notification is delivered:

 Error messages, if applicable, appear when you hover over the error or warning icon in the Condition Met column.

 For alerts that are set up to deliver notifications to the Slack or Slack Attachment (API Token) integrations, the error message